Peter & Valerie Lockwood

 As the programme adviser, Peter has both management and technical engineering roles.
 He assists in the design, implementation and completion of UMN’s community focus programmes that cover education, health, livelihoods and peacebuilding.
 He continues to assist with engineering reconstruction in Dhading following the 2015 earthquake and technical matters for UMN’s two mission hospitals in Tansen and Okhaldhunga.

-- Pray for the acceptance and signing of agreements between UMN and the government of Nepal.
+- Pray for the acceptance and signing of agreements between UMN and the government of Nepal to continue the cluster community work and the running of the two mission hospitals.